 The production of agricultural commodities such as soy, beef, and palm oil, is linked to distal consumer markets through a complex web of supply chains that span international boundaries.

 Coupled Human and Natural Systems Lab - Janice Lee

 The Coupled Human and Natural Systems Lab (CHNS-Lab) is interested in developing research questions that address pertinent environmental challenges in Asia.
-We use a combination of socioeconomic datasets and geospatial information, and analyse this data using statistical models.
+We are interested in developing research questions that address pertinent environmental challenges in Asia.
 In the last few decades, Asia's rapid development has brought about large economic benefits.
 However, not all aspects of society gain from these benefits.
-Asia's development has, at times, come at a cost to the environment.
-Here at the CHNS-Lab, our research is focused on understanding socio-ecological systems which span various topics from agriculture, conservation, and land use and land cover change.
-The aim of our research is to derive a better and more nuanced understanding of complex socio-ecological systems, and to use our research outputs to develop policy recommendations towards sustainability.
+Asia's development has also come at a cost to the environment.
+Here at the CHNS-Lab, we focus on understanding the processes, mechanisms and consequences of land-use and land-cover change in tropical agricultural landscapes through field-based research and desktop analyses.
+We use a combination of socioeconomic datasets and geospatial information, and analyse this data using statistical models.
+We aim to derive a deeper understanding of complex socio-ecological systems in the region, and use our research outputs to support policies towards sustainability.

 The transboundary haze pollution is a major source of air pollution to Southeast Asian nations.

 Observations of land-use processes are constantly made through the use of sensors in the sky and on the ground.